QuiltMC/rfcs/rfc/0029-community-amendment-1.md

 **Remember:** If the candidate is applying for a moderation-related role, they must always go through a training period as a Trainee Community Moderator.
 This is required for all Community Moderator and Community Manager positions, but is not required for positions without enforcement duties, such as event organisers.

+## Process: Changing/Adding Roles

+Each Community Team member has a specific set of responsibilities and tasks to keep in mind.
+These are assigned based on the role they currently occupy, but there's no reason for any Community Team member to be unable to move between roles later on if they wish, or take on additional responsibility if they're able.

+Any Community Team member wishing to change their role or take on another role must go through the election process for that role again.
+A special ModMail thread must be created - which they must not be able to access from the internal interface - and the interview process should continue as normal from there.

+Voting should be handled as detailed in the election process above, but the Community Team member in question should not be counted in the voting tallies or percentage of voters.
+If the Community Team is applying for a moderation-related role - and they haven't gone through the Trainee Community Moderator process - they must always go through a training period as a Trainee Community Moderator.

+Community Team members switching roles or taking on additional roles must not be treated preferentially to any other types of candidates.
+It's important, therefore, that the rest of the community team holds its members accountable during this process.

 ### Points to Consider